stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 generate a surprisingly large number of books and articles on your topic in a relatively short time.

-- Some databases, such as **Web of Science**, offer the ability to browse references automatically.
+- Some databases, such as [Web of Science](https://search.library.dartmouth.edu/permalink/01DCL_INST/1sdhg0c/alma991033541175005706), offer the ability to browse references automatically.

 ### Research journal & bibliographic software